GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 This whole thing has been an attempted coup d'état from the beginning!
 If there was ever a time to try these fuckers for treason and placed in front of a firing squad, THIS WOULD BE IT!

-FBI used unconfirmed hit piece to spy on citizen (Score:4, Insightful)
+FBI used unconfirmed hit piece to spy on citizen (Score:3, Insightful)

 The FBI used the Fusion GPS Memo, to get a FISA warrant on Carter Page, so they could spy on him and the people around him.